makeabilitylab/physcomp/sensors/index.md

 ### Sound

 Learn how to sense sound using a microphone.
+In this case, an [electret microphone](https://www.adafruit.com/product/1063) with a MAX4466 amplifier.

 <!-- ### Human related I/O
 For human related I/O, human reaction time to an external stimulus is ~150-300ms (try a [human benchmark](https://www.humanbenchmark.com/tests/reactiontime)) and modern monitors refresh at 60Hz